Bucculatrix taeniola

 Diet

-feed on sage; the specific identity is ambiguous and may refer to Salvia apiana or Eurotia lanata.
+Larvae feed on white sage; the specific plant identity is ambiguous and may refer to Salvia apiana or Eurotia lanata.

 Host Associations